tjohnman/Obsession/README.md

 _Note: In order to be able to run the script, you might have to enable unsigned script execution by running the following command in an elevated PowerShell prompt: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned`._

+### Linux

+This repository includes a convenience script that applies the Qt5 patch made by [Josh Ellithorpe](https://github.com/zquestz) and builds a binary.
+Simply clone this repository and run `./build-linux-qt5.sh`.
+Make sure you have `path` and `qmake` or `qmake-qt5` available in your PATH.
+This will build an Obsession binary inside a newly created `build` directory.

 ### Other

 You might need to download and build/install [Qt 4](https://download.qt.io/archive/qt/4.8/4.8.7/) for your platform, as well as other libraries or frameworks necessary to build Qt projects.